GenericMappingTools/pygmt/doc/install.md

 :::

 :::{note}
-Some optional dependencies adds more functionality to PyGMT.
-For a complete list of optional dependencies, refer to [](ecosystem.md).
+Some optional dependencies add more functionality to PyGMT.
+For a complete list of these optional dependencies, refer to [](ecosystem.md).
 :::